SupahWeelz/Group_B_7135/README.md

     -Process_Application_A.php: form for applying to job
     -Process_Application_B.php: checks if user has jobseeker profile; if not, then redirect to -Job_Seeker_Register.php; if so, then creates application
     -Profile: has profile picture, profile picture upload, about me, job search form, jobs applied to, jobs posted, and link to job post creation
+    -Recruiter_Report.php: generates a report of the current applicants list for all jobs posted by recruiter
     -Register: form for first time users to create a profile -Remove_Job.php: for when user deletes a job application -Report.html: form for generating reports